Key Takeaways (expand)

 Vitamin B12 and Depression

-Lastly, vitamin B12 has a compelling relationship with depression.
+Vitamin B12 has a compelling relationship with depression.
 Across studies, a disproportionate number of patients suffering from depression have been shown to have low levels of vitamin B12—possibly due to vitamin B12 deficiency inhibiting the methylation reactions orchestrated by S-adenosylmethionine (SAM), in turn impacting affecting depression-linked neurotransmitters.
 (Indeed, some studies have shown that supplementing with SAM is able to improve symptoms of depression!)
 Observational research has even linked low levels of vitamin B12 with greater risk of depression during pregnancy, even after controlling for potential confounders.

 However, as with dementia and cognitive decline, trials testing the effects of vitamin B12 on depression have also included other B vitamins (especially folate and vitamin B6), so more research is needed to understand the effects of vitamin B12 specifically.